dgerabagi/aiascent-dev/flattened_repo.md

-        "lab-1-step-17-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Select This Response' button being highlighted in the PCPP.", "alt": "Selecting a response.", "baseFileName": "step-17-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-18-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'This workspace is not a git repository' error message in VS Code.", "alt": "The Git repository not found error.", "baseFileName": "step-18-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-22-ig1": { "path": "lab-1/", "prompt": "A screenshot showing the `GitHub-Repository-Setup-Guide.md` file open in the editor.", "alt": "The generated GitHub setup guide.", "baseFileName": "step-22-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-27-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Accept Selected' button being clicked in Cycle 2.", "alt": "Accepting the solution for Cycle 2.", "baseFileName": "step-27-", "fileExtension": ".png", "imageCount": 1 }, "lab-1-step-28-ig1": { "path": "lab-1/", "prompt": "A screenshot of the VS Code terminal showing a successful 'git --version' command.", "alt": "Verifying Git installation.", "baseFileName": "step-28-", "fileExtension": ".png", "imageCount": 1 }, "lab-1-step-31-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Successfully initialized repository' notification in VS Code.", "alt": "Successful repository initialization.", "baseFileName": "step-31-", "fileExtension": ".png", "imageCount": 1 }, "lab-1-step-32-ig1": { "path": "lab-1/", "prompt": "A screenshot of the PCPP in a new cycle with the title 'Create Project Scaffold.'", "alt": "Creating the project scaffold.", "baseFileName": "step-32-", "fileExtension": ".png", "imageCount": 1 }, "lab-1-step-34-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Baseline (Commit)' and 'Accept Selected' buttons being highlighted for the scaffold cycle.", "alt": "Baselining and accepting the scaffold code.", "baseFileName": "step-34-", "fileExtension": ".png", "imageCount": 1 }, "lab-1-step-36-ig1": { "path": "lab-1/", "prompt": "A screenshot of the portfolio website running for the first time in a browser.", "alt": "The live portfolio website.", "baseFileName": "step-36-", "fileExtension": ".png", "imageCount": 1 }, "lab-1-step-37-ig1": { "path": "lab-1/", "prompt": "A screenshot showing a resume PDF being added to the `context/personal` folder in VS Code.", "alt": "Continuing to iterate by adding new context.", "baseFileName": "step-37-", "fileExtension": ".png", "imageCount": 1 }
+        "lab-1-step-17-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Select This Response' button being highlighted in the PCPP.", "alt": "Selecting a response.", "baseFileName": "step-17-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-18-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'This workspace is not a git repository' error message in VS Code.", "alt": "The Git repository not found error.", "baseFileName": "step-18-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-22-ig1": { "path": "lab-1/", "prompt": "A screenshot showing the `GitHub-Repository-Setup-Guide.md` file open in the editor.", "alt": "The generated GitHub setup guide.", "baseFileName": "step-22-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-27-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Accept Selected' button being clicked in Cycle 2.", "alt": "Accepting the solution for Cycle 2.", "baseFileName": "step-27-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-28-ig1": { "path": "lab-1/", "prompt": "A screenshot of the VS Code terminal showing a successful 'git --version' command.", "alt": "Verifying Git installation.", "baseFileName": "step-28-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-31-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Successfully initialized repository' notification in VS Code.", "alt": "Successful repository initialization.", "baseFileName": "step-31-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-32-ig1": { "path": "lab-1/", "prompt": "A screenshot of the PCPP in a new cycle with the title 'Create Project Scaffold.'", "alt": "Creating the project scaffold.", "baseFileName": "step-32-", "fileExtension": ".gif", "imageCount": 1 }, "lab-1-step-34-ig1": { "path": "lab-1/", "prompt": "A screenshot of the 'Baseline (Commit)' and 'Accept Selected' buttons being highlighted for the scaffold cycle.", "alt": "Baselining and accepting the scaffold code.", "baseFileName": "step-34-", "fileExtension": ".png", "imageCount": 1 }, "lab-1-step-36-ig1": { "path": "lab-1/", "prompt": "A screenshot of the portfolio website running for the first time in a browser.", "alt": "The live portfolio website.", "baseFileName": "step-36-", "fileExtension": ".png", "imageCount": 1 }, "lab-1-step-37-ig1": { "path": "lab-1/", "prompt": "A screenshot showing a resume PDF being added to the `context/personal` folder in VS Code.", "alt": "Continuing to iterate by adding new context.", "baseFileName": "step-37-", "fileExtension": ".png", "imageCount": 1 }